ActurialCapital/synthetica/README.md

 * `Poisson`
 * `Seasonal`

-However, the `SyntheticaAdvenced` version elevates the capabilities further, integrating more sophisticated deep learning data-driven algorithms, such as TimeGAN.
+However, the `SyntheticaAdvenced` version elevates the capabilities further, integrating more sophisticated deep learning data-driven algorithms, such as `TimeGAN`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>